determined-ai/determined/docs/README.md

 Determined has some users whose clusters do not have internet access.
 For those users, Algolia's search-as-a-service model will never work.
-When we detect that we are unable to load resources from aloglia, we fall back to the default Sphinx search.
+When we detect that we are unable to load resources from algolia, we fall back to the default Sphinx search.
 See the JavaScript for implementation.

 ### Dev Builds